storacha/specs/w3-filecoin.md

 }
 ```

-> ⚠️ Invoker SHOULD utilize nonce on subsequent calls to avoid receiving response for the prior invocation.
+> ⚠️ The invoker SHOULD utilize a nonce on subsequent calls to avoid receiving a response for the prior invocation.

-_Deal Tracker_ MUST succeed invocation and return deal information for the aggregate if it is on chain.
+The invocation to the _Deal Tracker_ MUST succeed and return deal information for the aggregate if it is on chain.

 ```json
 {